 Overdraft Fees vs. Payday LoansThe Overdraft Fees vs. Payday Loans debate is a big one because it is often cited by payday lenders as the reason why you’d want to take advantage of their service.
 But is it really more beneficial to get a payday loan, rather than pay overdraft fees?

 Banks seem to keep raising the amount they charge for overdraft fees, and they are getting less and less likely to reverse those charges.
 There was a time when if you could explain to the bank why you made the mistake, they would be lenient with you, but nowadays it seems like they are more willing to either split the fees with you, or sadly say there’s nothing they can do.
-That’s why it’s getting more and more important to try to avoid these fees, which has many people wondering whether payday loans can do the trick.
+That’s why it’s getting more and more important to try to avoid these fees, which has many people wondering whether payday loans and online payday loans can do the trick.

 Overdraft Fees vs. Payday Loans: The Numbers